Back to the APL-385 Home Page

 Much of what follows is by my father P.R.O.
 Wood.

 Two special features must be mentioned, both concerned with the generations.
-The first is “showing off”.
+The first is showing off.
 When a man has many titles, he will have the right to display many different coats.
 This quickly becomes self-defeating on a shield, so the display is packed together in a series of rectangles.
 This is what has happened high up on the south wall of the Choir [the Thornton achievement].
 We have identified some but by no means all of the families.
 The problem is magnified by the difficulty in reading the colours.

-WilsonThe second is a statement of intent; If a man marries above his station, he will display his wife’s coat as a small shield on top of his own.
+The second is a statement of intent; If a man marries above his station, he will display his wifes coat as a small shield on top of his own.
 This occurs at Stonegrave in three impressive and very similar [Comber] monuments, one on the north wall of the choir, and two on the west wall.
 Those on the west wall show the arms of Wilson (left) on one of the quarterings of the main shield.

-lion with 4 tails!Early drawings like the strange creature in the small frame on the north wall occur in early heraldic rolls; it is suggested that the artist is trying to draw an animal which he has never seen.
+Early drawings like the strange creature in the small frame on the north wall occur in early heraldic rolls; it is suggested that the artist is trying to draw an animal which he has never seen.
 We might blazon it as Arg. a lion statant Gu.
 This could be for Clare, Clarke, Petit or Quesnes, but does not appear to be for de Stonegrave as suggested (at least according to Papworth – but see below).

-Stonegrave I have not found any Arms for Stonegrave.
+I have not found any Arms for Stonegrave.
 The single tomb is said to be that of Sir John Stonegrave [another stone effigy, probably from the 13th century].

 [Further research suggests that Sir John died in 1295, and bore the arms ermine a lion rampant gules ]